Welcome to Life on Spring Creek

 The gold rushes of the late 1840s (in California) and the early 1850s (in Victoria) were one of the biggest (in modern parlance) do-it-yourself, off-grid, low-tech adventures of all time.
 People of all backgrounds were drawn to the gold fields by the prospect of riches and adventure, but they also learned self-sufficiency, and found freedom of expression.
 They built their own dwellings, and filled them with make-shift furniture.
 They learned to recycle and up-cycle.
 They even adopted some of the practices of the local indigenous peoples.
 The gold rushes were also a time in which social norms were up-ended: Rich people lost their servants.
 Men learned to cook and mend.
 People of different cultures and races lived side-by-side.
 And anyone with lady luck on their side could strike it rich.

-I live in Beechworth, have a PhD in Australian cultural history, and tutor at La trobe University.
+I live in Beechworth, have a PhD in Australian cultural history.
 Over the last few years I have been collecting eye-witness accounts of the early gold rush in Beechworth: mainly diaries, letters, newspaper and government reports; mostly written on the spot, or shortly afterwards.
 It is my intention to base everything in this blog on these primary resource materials, and firsthand experience.